KxSystems/ml/timeseries/README.md

 ## Requirements

 - embedPy

-The python dependencies for the Time Series library can be installed by following the instructions laid out in the ML-Toolkit level of this library.
+The python dependencies for the time series library can be installed by following the instructions laid out in the ML-Toolkit level of this library.

 ## Installation